 The purpose of a vacuum pump, which can be a centrifugal fan, is to use mechanical, physical, or chemical processes to remove air from a small space to create a vacuum.
 A vacuum pump for an industrial vacuum cleaner can maintain a vacuum for an extended period of time.

 The change in air pressure in the vacuum is created by the fan, which forces air toward the exhaust port of the vacuum.
 The density of the air particles in front of the fan increases, while the density decreases behind the fan.
 This creation of a pressure drop draws in the outside particles.
 The diagram of the fan below offers a representation of the suction caused by the pressure drop on one side of the fan.

-Filtration systems on industrial vacuums vary depending on the vacuum’s design.
-As could be seen in the video from Vac-U-Max, the filter can be located where the vacuum tube connects to the vacuum and filter out large particles that drop into a collection unit or bag.
+Filtration systems on industrial vacuums vary depending on the vacuum‘s design.
+The filter can be located where the vacuum tube connects to the vacuum and filter out large particles that drop into a collection unit or bag.
 A requirement for toxic and hazardous material handling is a high efficiency particulate filter (HEPA) that has a 99.99% efficiency rating and is used in cleanrooms or where exceptional air filtration is required.